Understanding the importance of a Power of Attorney or “Living Will”

 If you are incapacitated and don’t have a Power of Attorney for Personal Care, relatives and family members do not have the legal right to take control of your care.
 Medical staff at the care facility have that right, but they typically don’t take any action until they have consulted with family members.
 The problem is that family members may have very different ideas about what to do, leading to significant stress and bad feelings – one more reason why it is so important to have a Power of Attorney for Personal Care.

 Powers of Attorney can have certain limitations.
 You also have the option of instructing that they take effect the moment they are signed or when you become incapacitated.

 Healey Law has extensive experience developing limited and unlimited Powers of Attorney for Property and Personal Care.
-See what’s right for you by requesting your free, no-obligation introductory consultation today.
+See what’s right for you by requesting a no-obligation introductory consultation today.

 See how much you know about estate planning by taking this quick quiz

 What happens if there are some provisions in your Will for your spouse, but you divorce that spouse prior to your death?

 What is the difference between an Administrator and an Executor?

 What new law was introduced in Alberta in 2012 to specify how and to whom property is transferred when a person dies?

 The The Wills and Succession Act, introduced in February 1, 2012.